ycrc/ycrc.github.io/docs/clusters-at-yale/guides/alphafold.md

 ## AlphaFold 3

-AlphaFold 3 on the YCRC clusters is currrently a work in progress.
-Note that one signficant change is the model parameter [Terms of Use](https://github.com/google-deepmind/alphafold3/blob/main/WEIGHTS_TERMS_OF_USE.md).
+AlphaFold 3 on the YCRC clusters is currently a work in progress.
+Note that one significant change is the model parameter [Terms of Use](https://github.com/google-deepmind/alphafold3/blob/main/WEIGHTS_TERMS_OF_USE.md).
 BEFORE RUNNING, you must obtain your own copy of the parameters file (not all the datafiles).
 This requires registering with [Google](https://forms.gle/svvpY4u2jsHEwWYS6) and agreeing to the above terms of use.